MichalisPanayides/Talks/Annual Review/Story Board_simplified.md

 ### **2.2.
 Simulation - Markov Chain**
-- Build queueing theory model to get utilities of game theoretic model
+- Queueing theory model to get utilities of game theoretic model
 - Illustrate examples of the two models that were used
 - DES model - Markov chain model (DESCRIBE)
 - Parameters